-Addisons disease (aka canine hypoadrenocorticism or adrenal insufficiency) is not common among dogs but, when it occurs, is a very serious condition that requires immediate medical attention.
+Addisons disease in dogs (aka canine hypoadrenocorticism or adrenal insufficiency) is not common but, when it occurs, is a very serious condition that requires immediate medical attention.
 This page looks at the different forms of Addison's disease, the signs and symptoms, conventional treatment, as well as natural remedies that can be used to treat canine Addison's disease.

 Addison's disease is a condition in which there is insufficient corticosteroid secretion from the adrenal glands.